fmvilas/didgeridoo/readme.md

 		# Change to the project dir and put some content inside
 		cd ~/didgeridoo-content/5196534c9c253bdbb1d00fb6
-		echo "This is a test file" > test.txt
+		echo "<h1>This is a test file</h1>" > index.html

+* Go to Gruntfile.js and change the DOO\_CONTENT environment variable to match your full path to the didgeridoo-content directory.

 * If you've reached this point without problems (then you're my hero) you should have the Window 2 with the *sudo mongod --auth* command.
 Don't close it.
 It's the MongoDB daemon.
 Just go to Window 1 and type:

 		cd ~/didgeridoo
-		compound s
+		grunt

-* You should have Didgeridoo listening on port 3000, so go to your web browser and navigate to **localhost:3000/ide**
+* You should have Didgeridoo listening on port 3000, so go to your web browser and navigate to **http://localhost:3000/**

-##Server side

-###CompoundJS

-Didgeridoo is using CompoundJS, which is a framework that works on top of [Express](http://www.expressjs.com).

-CompoundJS creates a server instance listening at port 3000 by default.
-If you want Didgeridoo running on another port you can specify it as follows:

-	# Listen on port 80 (you might need to sudo)
-	sudo compound s 80

 ###MongoDB